Pamukkale is famous for its snow-white travertine terrace formations and thermal springs with healing water.

 The natural travertine terraces are a UNESCO World Heritage Natural Site.
 They are located within the ruins of the ancient city Hierapolis, which is a UNESCO World Heritage Site.

-Together, they are two of the most popular attractions in Turkey, with more than 2 million visitors it each year.
+Together, they are two of the most popular attractions in Turkey, with more than 2 million visitors each year.

 In this complete guide, we will introduce you to everything that awaits you in Pamukkale, as well as helpful information and tips to make the most out of your visit.